 Willowcreek is a direct result of a true love and understanding for our Border Collies.
 We (Brenda and Angelique) met when we brought home siblings from the same litter (Maisy & Riley).
 From there we did training together (Brenda is certified) and developed a strong friendship that has carried through 5 years with Brenda acquiring Piper from Riley’s first litter in 2017.

-Brenda has 3 generations of our current line and Angelique has two.
+Brenda has 3 generations of our current line and Angelique has three with the recent addition of Lily, our Chocolate Female born May 24th.
 On the farm in Aldergrove, Brenda’s family enjoys massive socialization and her girls (and boy) are working farm dogs.
 They are also house dogs, indulged with cuddles and soft beds every night.
 Angelique moved to Quebec in April of 2018 and her girls have been enjoying the family life since.
 They’re natural farm girls and if it was up to them they’d be outside playing and herding each other all day.

 The move to Quebec made one thing possible.
 Finding a proper temperament in a sire to sire the next set of heats.
 For those familiar with the line in British Columbia, they will understand the difficulty that can be.
 Jackson (Piper and Lucy’s dad) has sired almost a 100 puppies thru the years and ensuring we have a strong line with no mixed heritage was first and foremost.

 Jax (our blue male) was available and after meeting him, it was an easy decision.
 He is the perfect match for our girls and he will share his time in Quebec and BC.